Chemicals in sarsaparilla might help decrease pain and swelling. Some chemicals might also help kill cancer cells or slow down their growth.

 Uses & Effectiveness

-Pregnancy and breast-feeding: Not enough is known about the use of sarsaparilla during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if sarsaparilla is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Kidney disease: Sarsaparilla might make kidney disease worse.
 Avoid sarsaparilla if you have kidney problems.

 Sarsaparilla can decrease potassium levels in the body.
 Low potassium levels can increase the side effects of digoxin.
 This can increase the risk of heart damage.

 Lithium interacts with SARSAPARILLA

 Sarsaparilla might have an effect like a water pill or "diuretic."
 Taking sarsaparilla might decrease how well the body gets rid of lithium.
 This could increase how much lithium is in the body and result in serious side effects.

 Be cautious with this combination

 You Might Also Like